-- You told school leaders or your child's teacher, in writing, that you think your child may need special education services; or - You requested an evaluation for your child; or - Your child's teacher or other school district staff member told the district director of special education or other management staff directly of specific concerns about your child's pattern of behavior.

-Your school district would not be expected to treat your child as a child with a disability if you have refused to give the district permission to evaluate your child for special education.
+- You told school administrative staff or your child's teacher, in writing, that you think your child may need special education services, or - You requested an evaluation for your child, or - Your child's teacher or other school staff member told the director of special education or other supervisory staff directly of specific concerns about your child's pattern of behavior. - Your educational agency would not be expected to treat your child as a child with a disability if you have refused to give the agency permission to evaluate your child for special education.
 This is also true if you refused special education and related services for your child or if your child was evaluated and the team decided your child did not have a disability.
-The district can discipline your child in the same manner it would discipline students without disabilities who behave in the
+The educational agency can discipline your child in the same manner it would discipline students without disabilities who behave in the same ways.